Garincha/WepjeGPT/README.md

 ## About The Project

-A Clone of the recently popular ChatGPT with some improvements in functionality such as being able to go back to previous chats based on your saved session.
+A Clone of the recently popular ChatGPT with some improvements in functionality such as being able to choose which ai model you are using.
 Using NextAuth and Firebase for Authentication with Google.
 Full functionality of the capabilties of ChatGPT through the OpenAI API.
 Obviously subject to the constraints that the API gives.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>